ticketmaster/actions-on-google-kotlin/README.md

 # Actions On Google Client Library

-Unofficial Kotlin SDK for building Actions on Google.
-This is a port of the official nodejs SDK to Kotlin.
+Unofficial Kotlin SDK for building Actions on Google on the JVM.
+This is a port of the (official nodejs SDK)[https://github.com/actions-on-google/actions-on-google-nodejs] to Kotlin.
+This can also be used from Java.

-__Goals__:
+__Goals of this project__:

  * Port the actions-on-google SDK to Kotlin so Kotlin and Java developers can quickly start building Actions for Google Assistant.
  * match nodejs API
  * match implementation of nodejs closely so code can be maintained easily as features are added
  * pass all tests from nodejs SDK (using Spek framework)
  * support Api.Ai and Actions SDK (Api.Ai is top priority)
+ * port samples
  * release artifact to maven central

 # *** Work in progress ***

 This project is in early stages and is a work in progress.
 Currently the conversation-components are functional.
-You are welcome to use or make contributions
+You are welcome to use, make contributions, and report issues on this project.

-This Actions On Google client library makes it easy to create your apps for the Google Assistant.

-The client library supports both the Actions SDK webhook and API.ai fulfillment.

 Sample of what actions-on-google-koltin looks like: